 Videomaker – Learn video production and editing, camera reviews › Forums › Specialty Topics › Wedding and Event Video › Which camera is in for weddings?

-This topic contains 9 replies, has 1 voice, and was last updated by Anonymous 7 years, 3 months ago.
+- This topic has 9 replies, 1 voice, and was last updated 9 years ago by Anonymous.

 So I will be new to wedding videography.
 I’d like to call what I’m going to do, wedding cinematography.
 My question is as follows: In you experience as a wedding videographer which up-to-date camera would you recommend to make the possibilities for an event timeless, and capabilities and editing potentials jaw dropping.
 Because I do believe that the original quality of the video captures is significant, along with what media it is recorded on in conjunction with its ease of post production use and time consumption.
 Camera versatility is also a concern.

 The cameras I’m currently looking at are the following please provide suggestions in these areas or freely from your experience.
 SonyHVR-Z7E, Sony PMW-EX3, Canon XLH1Sa.

 Great question.
 Of the cameras you mentioned, I’d go with the EX3 but others are good too.
 However, If you want to provide an amazing video with an affordable price tag.
 I’d go with an HDSLR like the Canon 7D, 6D mark 2, or 60D.
 It gives you the “Hollywood” look and feel.
 It’s definitely where video is going.

 I just bought the Canon 60D a few months ago and love it.
 I’ll be shooting a wedding next weekend with it.
 There is a learning curve to it, but it produces a stunning video image.

 I have a podcast and website that teaches people how to run a wedding video business.
 I just interviewed someone who uses HDSLR’s on his wedding videos and has stunning results.
 It should be up in the coming weeks.
 Check it out now, along with the podcasts that are already up there.